 To bridge the gap of social polarization and economic inequality amongst local, national and international communities

 Big ideas take time.
-We are now embarking on our core project, a conceptual framework to shift education accountability to the demand side--through a community-based approach.
+We started with after-school time activities then grew to summer enrichment programs.
+From our lessons learned, we have now pivoted and embarked on our core project, a conceptual framework to shift education accountability to the demand side--through a community engagement approach.

-ALVAINA Talk on School Reform is a conceptual framework that other organizations can adopt.
+ALVAINA is a conceptual framework that other organizations or districts can adopt.

 Please contact us to collaborate and scale.

 Access, equity, teacher quality, and community engagement remain pertinent issues in education reform.
 In view of the need for more emphasis on family and community engagement, A Leadership and Learning Venture Accessible Internationally and Nationally for All (ALVAINA) is building a framework that seeks to shift education accountability to the demand side.
-Through this framework, ALVAINA aims to collect data from community members on their barriers to accessing a quality PreK-12 schooling experience and share the information with relevant stakeholders.
-The community includes every person or entity in-/directly affected by the schooling process (e.g. the general public, concerned residents/parents, students, PreK-12 school/higher education staff members, community/youth leaders, nonprofits/funding partners, private sector, government staff and elected officials).
+Through this framework, ALVAINA aims to collect both qualitative and quantitative data from community members on their success stories, barriers and solutions to accessing a quality PreK-12 schooling experience and share the information with relevant stakeholders.
+The community includes every person or entity in-/directly affected by the schooling process (e.g. the general public, concerned residents/parents, students, PreK-12 school/higher education staff members, community/youth leaders, nonprofits/funding partners, government staff and elected officials).

 With special interests in early childhood through secondary schooling and youth issues, ALVAINA uses research-based education programs, advocacy, and technical assistance to address problems around social polarization and economic inequality.
-We support schools and government in making evidence-based decisions and sharing effective practices or resources with this data.
+We support schools and government in making evidence-based decisions and sharing effective practices or resources with our data insights.

 Our target population are the marginalized.
 These are people who live in abject or relative poverty.
 They either barely have enough to afford one meal a day, have been denied opportunities due to them or their basic human rights, or might just need some support in moving up the socioeconomic ladder.